AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/metrics/index.md

 #### Request example details

 In the above example, the GET metrics request specifies the `rsid` as `examplersid`.
-It includes the query parameters `locale` as `en_US`, `segmentable` as `true`, and the `expansion` parameter `allowedForReporting` as `true`.
+It includes the query parameter `locale` as `en_US`.
+Also, the request specifies both `segmentable` and the `expansion` parameter `allowedForReporting` as `true` so that information for those items will be returned.

 #### Response example details

 In the above example, the GET metrics response lists two metric IDs for this report suite, including `campaigninstances` and `cartadditions` with similar `title` and `name`.
 Both have the same `type` as `int`.
-But they differ in `category`--the first is `Traffic sources` and the second is `Conversion`.
+But they differ in `category` -- the first is `Traffic sources` and the second is `Conversion`.
 The remaining response parameters provide more details of the metrics.
-This includes the information that both metrics are `segmentable` and `allowedForReporting`, as shown by the values `true` for each.
+This includes the information that both metrics are `segmentable` and `allowedForReporting`, as requested.
+This is indicated by the value `true` for each pair.

 ## GET metrics ID